prajwal0403/charge-app/README.md

    npm run dev
    ```

-> Ensure PostgreSQL is running and a database named `mobile_store` exists.
+> Ensure PostgreSQL is running and a database named `charge-app` exists.

 ---